ADVANCED TEACHER TRAINING PROGRAM

 Pilates and Pregnancy

 We present additional symposiums throughout the year covering subject matter of interest to the Pilates community.
-Trainees are welcome to attend any of interest at a discounted rate.
+Trainees are welcome to attend any of interest at an additional cost.

 EXAMS (13 hours)